 Gear range is the difference between the lowest and highest gear.
 It is determined by the number of teeth on the smallest and largest chainring(s) and cassette cogs as well as the wheel diameter.
 Gear range is measured as a percentage.
 To learn how to calculate gear range, check out this guide.

 A lower low gear and a higher high gear is preferable for riding on varied terrain.
-You can gear down to climb steep hills more easily then shift into your highest gear to travel faster on flat and downhill sections.
+You can gear down for steep climbs more easily and then shift into your highest gear to travel at higher speeds on flat and downhill sections.
 A bike with a larger gear range typically has a higher top speed as well.

 2x and 3x drivetrains offer a wider gear range than 1x drivetrains.
 For example, a couple of popular multi-chainring drivetrains and their gear ranges include: